Book Now

 The Everest View Trek is an all-age-group friendly trekking, meaning you don’t have to think and rethink your plans of exploring the Everest region even if you are trekking with your family which has kids and old people.

-Even if you are an old person wanting to trek on your own, you can always go on a solo trek to Everest View Trek where you can mix up with your trekking group and create new camaraderie and memories.
+Even if you are an old person wanting to trek you can always go on a solo trek to Everest View Trek where you can mix up with your trekking group and create new camaraderie and memories.
 The trek is limited up to low-risk altitude areas, meaning it doesn’t go beyond the altitude of 4,000 meters.
 Also, the trail is not that difficult as it continues in the rather commercialized trail of the Everest Base Camp Trek upto Tengboche.

 You will see gentle gradients in terms of ascents, and the trail is dotted with comfortable teahouses providing all the amenities and a wide variety of food options too.
 There are also scenic resting spots along the route.
 All in all, the Everest View Trek is accessible to all.